Sanskar6877/ChestXRay_Pneumonia_Detection/README.md

 Then save the models as .h5 files.

 To make use of this project for users, we have made an UI(User Interface).
-Codes and Interfaced can be accesed in below link: https://huggingface.co/spaces/vnavya2004/PNEUMONIA_DETECTION_MULTIMODEL
+Codes and Interface can be accesed in below link: https://huggingface.co/spaces/vnavya2004/PNEUMONIA_DETECTION_MULTIMODEL

 You can upload an chest xray image and select the appropriate model , and submit it.
 You can get the results and compare with other models.